 If you believe you are experiencing this condition, the first course of action is to get a diagnosis from a medical professional.
 This will help you definitively rule out any false positives, and it can help determine the severity of your injury.
 Initial tests involve a basic interview process where the doctor can identify the symptoms you are experiencing, followed by some light touching of the affected area to determine pain levels and swelling.
 If further testing is required, your doctor may recommend X-rays or MRI scans to further analyze the affected area.

 These methods are ordered in the sequence that a doctor will usually practice them in.

 - Interview: Discuss symptoms with the patient

-- Physical Examination: Gently touch affected area, asking patient about levels of pain
+- Physical Examination: Gently touch affected an area, asking the patient about levels of pain

 - X-Rays: Examine affected area with X-ray imaging devices

-- MRI: Use magnetic resonance imaging to further study affected area.
+- MRI: Use magnetic resonance imaging to further study affected the area.